Gene Cernan: In popular culture

 Cernan's lunar space suit on display at the National Air and Space Museum in Washington, D.C.

 On July 2, 1974, Cernan was a roaster of Don Rickles on The Dean Martin Celebrity Roast.
 At the end of the roast, Rickles—who attended the Apollo 17 launch—paid tribute to Cernan as a "delightful, wonderful, great hero".

 In the 1998 Primetime Emmy Award-winning HBO miniseries From the Earth to the Moon, Cernan was portrayed by Daniel Hugh Kelly.

 The audio commentary for the Criterion Collection release of the film For All Mankind was recorded by Cernan and director Al Reinert in 1999.

 Cernan was featured in the Discovery Channel's 2008 documentary miniseries When We Left Earth: The NASA Missions, talking about his involvement and missions as an astronaut.

 A popular belief is that Cernan wrote his daughter's initials on a rock on the Moon, Tracy's Rock.
 The story, and Cernan's relationship with his daughter, was later adapted into "Tracy's Song" by pop-rock band No More Kings.
 The story is inaccurate, as Cernan wrote her initials in the dust, not on a rock.
 He states in the 2014 documentary The Last Man on the Moon that he wrote them in the lunar dust as he left the rover to return to the LM and Earth.
 The true story of leaving the initials on the lunar surface was prominently mentioned in "The Last Walt", a 2012 episode of Modern Family.

 A recording of Cernan's voice during the Apollo 17 mission was sampled by Daft Punk for "Contact", the last track on their 2013 album Random Access Memories.
 Cernan's last words from the lunar surface, along with Lunar Module Pilot Harrison Schmitt's recollections, were used by the band Public Service Broadcasting for the song "Tomorrow", the final track of their 2015 album The Race for Space.

 The Apple TV+ show For All Mankind dramatizes the Moon landings.
-The fictional main character draws comparisons to and shares similarity with the commander of the Apollo 17 mission, Gene Cernan.
+The fictional main character Gordon Stevens draws comparisons to and shares similarity with the commander of the Apollo 17 mission, Gene Cernan.